borgestrand/scarlett-instrumentation/README.md

 ```

 ### Calibrate
 Guides and helps you adjust three gain knobs to normalize DAC, ADC and analog voltages according to sc_init() parameters.
 The function will update a gain parameter to be applied to the right DAC output to give it the same gain as the left channel.
+The same-ness is limited to your ability to precisely turn knobs!
 ```
 defaults = sc_calibrate(defaults);
 ```